 An Orientation table at the top of the Galibier

 Before we went down I quickly checked my bike.
-My brake pads lasted the entire trip.
 The part of my luggage carrier that might touch my tire was getting closer and closer.
-I told Bram 'I need to find a rigid piece of metal about 20 centimeters long, so I can fix it'.
-He said 'good luck finding that on the top of the Galibier'.
+I told Bram, 'I need to find a rigid piece of metal about 20 centimeters long so I can fix it'.
+He said, 'good luck finding that on the top of the Galibier'.
 I also figured I would never find something like that.

 We descended a little to the souvenir shop.
-I put my bike against the wall and noticed something brown on the floor.
-I used my foot to remove some gravel.
-It was a piece of rebar exactly the right length to fix my carrier.
+I placed my bike against the wall and noticed something brown on the floor.
+I used my foot to remove some gravel and noticed a piece of rebar exactly the right length to fix my carrier.
 I picked it up and was very happy.
 So happy that Bram wanted to take a photo.

 The repar with two pieces of rebar

-The broken piece I had fixed on the day before
+The broken piece I had fixed the day before

 Bram had found a hat in the other store.
-Together we descended, from there it was only a small climb to reach the top of the col du Télégraphe.
+Together we descended.
+Afterward, it was only a small climb to reach the top of the Col du Télégraphe.

 Bram